rust-embedded/embedded-hal/README.md

 This is the suggested approach to adding a new trait to `embedded-hal`

-### Discussion
+### Research / Discussion

-Ideally, before proposing a new trait, or set of traits, you should create an issue where the use cases and requirements of the trait(s) are discussed.
+Ideally, before proposing a new trait, or set of traits, you should check for an existing issue suggesting the need for the trait, as well as any related works / use cases / requirements that are useful to consider in the design of the trait.

-These issues will be labeled as `discussion`s in the issue tracker.
+These issues will be labeled as `discussion` in the issue tracker.

+### Implementation / Demonstration

+Proposed traits should then be implemented and demonstrated, either by forking `embedded-hal` or by creating a new crate with the intent of integrating this into `embedded-hal` once the traits have stabilized.
+You may find [cargo workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) and [patch](https://doc.rust-lang.org/edition-guide/rust-2018/cargo-and-crates-io/replacing-dependencies-with-patch.html) useful for the forking approach.

+Traits should be demonstrated with at least *two* Implementations on different platforms and *one* generic driver built on the trait.
+Where it is possible we suggest an implementation on a microcontroller, and implementation for [linux](https://github.com/rust-embedded/linux-embedded-hal), and a driver (or drivers where requirements are more complex) with bounds using the trait.

 ### Proposing a trait

-Once there's consensus on the requirements of the trait(s) a new issue, or a PR, with a proposal should be opened.
-The proposal should include the actual trait definitions as well as a link to the issue with previous discussion, if there was one.
+Once the trait has been demonstrated a PR should be opened to merge the new trait(s) into `embedded-hal`.
+This should include a link to the previous discussion issue.

-If the proposal includes more than one alternative then there should be further discussion to try to single out the best alternative.
+If there is determined to be more than one alternative then there should be further discussion to try to single out the best option.
+Once there is consensus this will be merged into the `embedded-hal` repository.

 These issues / PRs will be labeled as `proposal`s in the issue tracker.

-### Testing period

-If there are no objections to the proposal the new trait(s) will land behind the "unproven" Cargo feature and an issue about the new trait(s) will be created.
-If the proposal includes several alternatives and a single one couldn't be chosen as the best then each alternative will land behind a different Cargo feature, e.g. "alt1" or "alt2".

-The traits will undergo a testing period before they move into the set of proven traits.
-During this period users are encouraged to try to implement the unproven traits for their platforms and to build drivers on top of them.
-Problems implementing the trait(s) as well as successful implementations should be reported on the corresponding issue.

-To leave the unproven state at least *two* implementations of the trait(s) for different platforms (ideally, the two platforms should be from different vendors) and *one* generic driver built on top of the trait(s), or alternatively one demo program that exercises the trait (via generic function / trait object), *should* be demonstrated.
-If, instead, reports indicate that the proposed trait(s) can't be implemented for a certain platform then the trait(s) will be removed and we'll go back to the drawing board.

-Issues used to track unproven APIs will be labeled as `unproven-api`s in the issue tracker and they may also include the labels `needs-impl` and `needs-driver` to signal what's required for them to move to the set of proven traits.

 ## Implementations and drivers